Jazz Chisholm Player Props: Marlins vs. Guardians

-Jazz Chisholm -- 1-for-6 in his last game -- will be in action for the Miami Marlins against the Cleveland Guardians, with Zach Plesac on the hill, on April 21 at 7:10 PM ET.
+The Miami Marlins, including Jazz Chisholm (hitting .256 in his past 10 games, with a triple, two home runs, three walks and seven RBI), take on starter Shane Bieber and the Cleveland Guardians at Progressive Field, Saturday at 3:10 PM ET.

-He is looking to bounce back after he struck out four times in his last game against the Giants.
+He is looking to bounce back following a four-strikeout showing in his most recent game against the Giants.

 Jazz Chisholm Game Info & Props vs. the Guardians